SampatDixit/sampatdixit.github.io/_posts/blog/2023-10-03-starting-a-new-academy.md

 Plan to keep some stock of badminton accessories like shuttles which are needed by players on a day-to-day basis.
 Many academies also provide shoes and rackets on hourly rentals (helps in earning additional revenue).

 {% include h-seperator.html %}

+#### 8. Organize tournaments/events
+Try to organize tournaments on a regular basis (this could also be outsourced) so that new players and badminton enthusiasts get to know about the academy and start coming regularly.
+Establish relationships with local schools, housing complex and other organizations to expand and grow.

+{% include h-seperator.html %}

+#### 9. Promotion
+Utilize social media like Instagram and Facebook to promote your academy.
+Post photos and videos of your facility , training videos etc and engage with potential students and members.

+{% include h-seperator.html %}

+#### 10. Track Financials and Grow
+Capture all the [financials of your academy](/tracking-academy-income) on a daily basis.
+Invest in a system like [this](https://badmintonbuddy.com) which would help you analyse and generate all the reports for running your academy profitable.

+{% include h-seperator.html %}

+:speech_balloon: **Hope these tips and best practices are useful and we would love to hear back from you in comments if we are missing anything.**